BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 **1M19.** Assume we are building a model to estimate the mean and standard deviation of adult human heights in centimeters.
-Build a model that will make these estimation.
+Build a model that will make this estimation.
 Start with Code Block [beta_binom](beta_binom) and change the likelihood and priors as needed.
 After doing so then